MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/overview.md

 - Hosting service providers use the Admin web service to create and manage tenants, user roles, servers, stamps, and other administrative objects.
 - You can access the Admin web service by using the URL **https://server:8090/SC2012R2/Admin/Microsoft.Management.Odata.svc**
     >[!NOTE]
-    > This URL is applicable for SPF 2016 and later.
+    > The above URL is applicable for SPF 2016 and later.
 - The following credentials are required.

 **Credential** | **Requirement**